alephium/awesome-alephium/README.md

 # awesome-alephium [![Awesome](https://awesome.re/badge.svg)](https://github.com/alephium/awesome-alephium)

-A curated list of community-build Alephium ressources, services and applications.
+A curated list of community-build Alephium resources, services, and applications.
 To contribute, please file a PR. **Make sure to list the items alphabetically in the appropriate section.**

-For official ressources head to the [Alephium wiki](https://wiki.alephium.org).
+For official resources head to the [Alephium wiki](https://wiki.alephium.org).

 ## Bots